Aerial of Royal Exhibition Building

 • History

 Located in the heart of our capital, the Australian War Memorial is a significant site dedicated to those who served Australia and lost their lives as a result of warfare.
 Designed by architect Sir Edwin Lutyens, the Canberra institution opened to the public in 1941 and remains grounds for a museum, research centre and national archive for Australian military history.
-The building itself implements an Art Deco style with Byzantine and Egyptian influences, and for the most part, utilises sandstone and marble, portraying a neutral, yet grand facade.
-Complementing the Australian War Memorial’s grandeur is the gargantuan copper dome that rises above the new Main Entrance which was unfurled in February, 2025.
+The building itself implements an Art Deco style with Byzantine and Egyptian influences, and for the most part, utilises sandstone and marble, portraying a neutral yet grand facade.
+Complementing the Australian War Memorial’s grandeur is the gargantuan copper dome that rises above the new Main Entrance, which was unfurled in February, 2025.
 The latest design exhibits a mighty glass and steel oculus that allows visitors to marvel at the dome that sits above the Hall of Memory.

 Advertising

-St Francis Xavier’s Cathedral, SA
+11. St Francis Xavier’s Cathedral

-It’s only fitting that Adelaide, aka the City Of Churches, is home to one of Australia’s most impressive places of worship – St Francis Xavier’s Cathedral.
+It’s only fitting that Adelaide, aka the City of Churches, is home to one of Australia’s most impressive places of worship – St Francis Xavier’s Cathedral.
 Sitting smack-bang in the city centre, the Roman Catholic cathedral is easy on the eyes with its Gothic Revival build of spires and local sandstone.
 1851 saw construction commence, making the holy ground the oldest cathedral in Australia.
 However, St Francis Xavier’s Cathedral’s 36-metre tower wasn’t over and done with until 1996 – a mammoth 145 years later.
-Four different architects took on the top job over the years, Richard Lambeth, Charles Hansom, Peter Paul Pugin and Lynton Jury, but it wasn’t quite over yet.
+Four different architects took on the top job over the years: Richard Lambeth, Charles Hansom, Peter Paul Pugin and Lynton Jury, but it wasn’t quite over yet.
 In 2015, a Casavant Frères pipe organ was transported from a church in Montreal, Canada, where it stood for 70 years strong, and subsequently installed during a nine-year transformation in the Adelaide Cathedral – all 3500 pipes and 16 tonnes of it.

 Want to know how it feels to be a mere ant navigating the world?
 Just go stand at the base of the Eureka Tower in Melbourne’s Southbank and marvel at the 297-metre construction.
 Largely an apartment complex, the tower is currently the third tallest building in Australia and is also home to the Southern Hemisphere’s highest observation deck at 285 metres in the sky – there’s even a glass cube that extends three metres from the building's edge where you can experience suspension over the city streets.
 Architect Nonda Katsalidis is behind the looming skyscraper that was finalised back in 2006, taking inspiration from a revolt during the Victorian gold rush in 1854, the Eureka Stockade.
 Hints of the historic affair can be observed from afar, including the Tower’s gold crown, the notable red stripe symbolising the bloody feud, along with white horizontal bands that represent the markings of a surveyor's measuring staff.
 The more you know, eh?